Monopoly (game): Official rules

 Each player starts with $1,500 in their bank.
 Players roll the dice, and whoever rolls the highest number goes first.
+Play then proceeds clockwise.

-On a player's turn they roll the dice and advance their piece clockwise around the board the corresponding number of squares.
-Rolling doubles allows a player to take another turn after moving their piece; however, if three consecutive doubles are rolled, the player is immediately sent to jail.
+On a player's turn, they roll the dice and advance their piece clockwise around the board the corresponding number of squares.
+Rolling the same number on both dice (doubles) allows a player to take another turn after moving their piece.
+However, if a player rolls doubles three times in a row, the player is immediately sent to jail and does not complete their third turn.

 A player who lands on or passes the "GO" space collects $200 from the bank.
 Players who land on either Income Tax or Luxury Tax pay the indicated amount to the bank.
 In older editions of the game, two options were given for Income Tax: either pay a flat fee of $200 (or $300) or 10% of total net worth (including the current values of all the properties and buildings owned).
 No calculation could be made before the choice, and no latitude was given for reversing an unwise decision.
-In 2008, the calculation option was removed from the official rules; simultaneously, the Luxury Tax was increased from $75 to $100.
+In 2008, the calculation option was removed from the official rules.
+Additionally, the Luxury Tax was increased from $75 to $100.
 Nothing happens when a player lands on Free Parking.